 An infestation is only considered to have been eradicated once at least two successive generations have passed at a given site without any additional reported sightings of the pest or symptoms of its infestation.
 This period may be extended to three infestation-free generations in areas where development cycles are prolonged owing to the short vegetation period or where development time is variable.

 Visual monitoring is carried out by specially trained tree climbers who are supported by specialist sniffer-dog teams at some infestation sites.
 Scientists identify the beetles, larvae, pupae or eggs, as well as the noted symptoms.
 In addition, a DNA analysis is sometimes conducted to unequivocally confirm the identity of the pest.

 All Austrian infestation sites are from Upper Austria

 The Asian longhorned beetle was sighted for the first time in Europe at Braunau am Inn (close to the German border) in July 2001.
 It took 12 years to eradicate this infestation (completed in 2013).

 However, another outbreak was reported 2013 in Gallspach, which is also located in Upper Austria.
 Since the beginning of 2021, this infestation is considered eradicated.

 In 2012, a new record came from St. Georgen/Geinberg (located along the Inn river), where an exit hole and three trees infested with living larvae were found.
 The infestation has been considered to be eradicated since late 2016.

 - Asiatischer Laubholzbockkäfer EPPO-Reporting

 In France, this invasive beetle species first appeared in 2003.
 It is now known to occur in five regions.
-One infestation is considered to be eradicated.
+Three infestations are now considered eradicated.

 Centre-Val de Loire region